Bug report #2304

 In the North Carolina database, run r.watershed using the elevation raster to create flow direction, streams and catchments rasters.
 Then run r.water.outlet using the resulting flow direction, and a drainage outlet point on the streams raster.
 Results are always a black raster covering the whole region.

 Working in GRASS, outside of QGIS, using the same GRASS database, flow direction, and same easting-northing values results in a correct drainage basin.

-#1 Updated by Redmine Admin almost 12 years ago
+#1 Updated by Redmine Admin about 13 years ago

 Works for me (svn trunk) but the output map displayed in qgis with default color map (grayscale) is black.

 Are you sure that realy the values are 0, try r.stats -c?
 Try to change in raster layer options the colormap to pseudo color in qgis.